hed-standard/hed-specification/docs/source/Appendix_A.md

 If the SI unit does not also have the `unitSymbol` attribute, then multiples and sub-multiples with the `SIUnitModifier` attribute are used for the expansion.

-On the other hand, units with both `SIUnit` and `SIUnitModifier` attributes are expanded using multiples and sub-multiples having the `SIUnitSymbolModifier` attribute.
+On the other hand, units with both `SIUnit` and `unitSymbol` attributes are expanded using multiples and sub-multiples having the `SIUnitSymbolModifier` attribute.

 Note that some units such as byte are designated as SI units, although they are not